rgcl/lang-def/README.md

 - *function* **Mixin**

 ##def.instanceOf
-Check if instance is mixin of Mixin.
+Check if instance is instance or mixin of MixinOrClass.

 Signature:
 ```javascript
 def.instanceOf(object instance, function MixinOrClass) -> bool
 ```
 - *object* **instance**
+	- the object to check
+	- limitations: none
 - *function* **MixinOrClass**
+	- the constructor function
+	- limitations: none, can be a vanilla function.

 #Best  Practies & Tips
+- Feel free to use `def` with vanilla constructor functions and in library proyects. `def` just construct a vanilla constructor, so is not intrusive.
+- In CommonJS or AMD environment use one file per *Class*.
 - Use the conventional prefix `_` for private members.
 Example `_lastPosition: 5`.
-	We can over engineering this lib for have a real *private* concept, but then we like some way for made reflection... so, [KISS](http://en.wikipedia.org/wiki/KISS_principle) is the better.
+	We can over engineering this lib for have a *real* private concept, but then we like some way for made reflection... so, [KISS](http://en.wikipedia.org/wiki/KISS_principle) is the better.
-- Feel free to use `def` with vanilla constructor functions and in library proyects. `def` just construct a vanilla constructor, so is not intrusive.
 - To define *static* properties add them to the constructor. i.e. `XHR = def(...); XHR.TYPE_OK = 1; XHR.TYPE_ERR = 0`.

 #TODO